Signed in as:

 Kate Kunkel is the creator of the Vibroacoustic Therapy Practitioner Certification Program.
 The training provides a comprehensive history of the utilization of sound and vibroacoustics for therapeutic purposes along with a detailed explanation of the various frequency programs used to treat specific ailments or conditions.
 Students have the opportunity to experience the programs during training and are guided in the proper use of each frequency set as they learn how best to administer the therapy.

-The course also includes a full set of 8 frequency programs designed by Kate Kunkel, based on her more than 15 years of work with vibroacoustics, and comes with a comprehensive manual containing research articles and “prescriptions” for using the frequency programs with specific music for particular outcomes.
+The course also includes a full set of frequency programs created by Kate Kunkel, based on her more than 20 years of work with vibroacoustics, and comes with a comprehensive manual containing research articles and “prescriptions” for using the frequency programs with specific music for particular outcomes.